Here we have brought a legendary vegan Korean pancakes recipe. You will be amazed by its crispiness first and then its flavor.

 Instructions

-If you wish, you can also use a spray oil, sunflower oil, coconut oil, or avocado oil.
-This is to prevent the pancakes from sticking.
-So make sure you don’t use too much oil.
+8. Preheat a non-stick medium pan and add olive oil.
+Alternatively, you can use spray oil, sunflower oil, coconut oil, or avocado oil.
+Be cautious not to use too much oil.

 Notes